Sep 1, 2011 / By Gwen Shapira

 So, IBM, EMC and Netapp are joining the Hadoop fun.
 You’d better believe that this is not just a toy for web startups, but a tool that is expected to have significant use in the enterprise.

-8 comments on “Hadoops Everywhere”
+8 Responses to “Hadoops Everywhere”